HTML

 - .co.uk 2%

-The primary market segments for websites utilizing HTML include business, online shopping, and blogs and wiki.
+The primary market segments for websites utilizing HTML include business, online shopping, and education and reference.

 - Health 3.2%